Atilla Manizade: Biography

 Born in Cyprus, Manizade began studying music whilst studying architecture at the Istanbul Technical University.
 Following his graduation, he continued his musical studies in Germany and specialized in German opera.

 In 1960, Manizade returned to Istanbul where he made his debut at the opening night of the Istanbul State Opera, and became the leading bass soloist.
 In the 1980s he was the Artistic Director and General Manager of the Istanbul State Opera and Ballet.

-Manizade is also a member of the Department of Music Faculty at the Eastern Mediterranean University.
+Manizade was also a member of the Department of Music Faculty at the Eastern Mediterranean University.
 He died on 10 July 2016.

 Awards

-Manizade was awarded the honorary title of State Artist by the government of Turkey for his contributions to the Turkish culture in 1998.
+Manizade was awarded the honorary title of State Artist by the government of Turkey for his contributions to Turkish culture in 1998.